 Yeah, that's right.
 To be honest with you, it just proved so difficult to live in San Francisco and get on with work I was doing in Europe.
 Being in America with the time difference just wasn't happening at all.
 I had to move back to get things moving again.
 I moved to America because I really wanted to put myself in a strange environment where I didn't know anybody and didn’t have any of my personal belongings to see if it would change the way I work on a musical level.
 It's kind of an experiment with myself, which I think worked very well.
 It was a really interesting thing to be somewhere where you don't actually know anyone.
 Quite often when I'm working I'll put the answer-phone on and not speak to anyone for a couple of months and that's okay.
 I tend to kind of thrive on solitude in a way.
 I don't really socialize very much when I'm living in town except for say two or three really close friends.
 I wasn't born in London, so I've always felt a little bit of an outsider here.
 But when I'm actually in a place where I know nobody's going to call me anyway, it has a slightly different feeling to knowing that your friends are around.
 It's quite lonely, but I enjoyed that in a way.
 I think it made my approach a lot more positive.
 I also really enjoyed being in a place that wasn't cold with grey skies for those winter months.
 I felt much closer to nature than I guess I had for a long time.
 I really believe that affected me a lot.
 The material I've written since moving there seems a lot more happier than of late.

-Tooth Mother stood out from your earlier work because of its many worldbeat influences.
-Will the cultural diversity of San Francisco be represented on your next album?
+Tooth Mother stands out from your earlier work because of its many world music influences.
+Tell me about your interest in including them.

 One of the main influences for me is traveling.
 I really enjoy traveling and it stimulates a kind of imagination.
 Often, I write by thinking of a place and trying to imagine what pictures come up.
 It's an old trick that we used to use a lot in Japan, actually.
 We would just give each other a name of a country.
 And we would all go away and think about this country and then get together and try and write a piece.
 And I find that much more influential than actually listening to music with a purpose.
 It works in much the same way as when I get influenced by books that I read.